Abscess: Signs and symptoms

 Abscesses may occur in any kind of tissue but most frequently within the skin surface (where they may be superficial pustules known as boils or deep skin abscesses), in the lungs, brain, teeth, kidneys, and tonsils.
 Major complications may include spreading of the abscess material to adjacent or remote tissues, and extensive regional tissue death (gangrene).

 The main symptoms and signs of a skin abscess are redness, heat, swelling, pain, and loss of function.
 There may also be high temperature (fever) and chills.
 If superficial, abscesses may be fluctuant when palpated; this wave-like motion is caused by movement of the pus inside the abscess.

-An internal abscess is more difficult to identify, but signs include pain in the affected area, a high temperature, and generally feeling unwell.
+An internal abscess is more difficult to identify and depends on the location of the abscess and the type of infection.
+General signs include pain in the affected area, a high temperature, and generally feeling unwell.

 Internal abscesses rarely heal themselves, so prompt medical attention is indicated if such an abscess is suspected.
 An abscess can potentially be fatal depending on where it is located.

 Causes

 Risk factors for abscess formation include intravenous drug use.
 Another possible risk factor is a prior history of disc herniation or other spinal abnormality, though this has not been proven.

 Abscesses are caused by bacterial infection, parasites, or foreign substances.

 Bacterial infection is the most common cause, particularly Staphylococcus aureus.
-The more invasive methicillin-resistant Staphylococcus aureus (MRSA) may also be a source of infection, though is much rarer.
-Among spinal subdural abscesses, methicillin-sensitive Staphylococcus aureus is the most common organism involved.
+The more invasive methicillin-resistant Staphylococcus aureus (MRSA) may also be a source of infection, though it is much rarer.
+Among spinal subdural abscesses, methicillin-sensitive S. aureus is the most common organism involved.

-Rarely parasites can cause abscesses and this is more common in the developing world.
+Rarely parasites can cause abscesses, and this is more common in the developing world.
 Specific parasites known to do this include dracunculiasis and myiasis.
+In immunocompromised people, and particularly those with AIDS,Toxoplasma gondii is a frequent cause of widespread abscesses throughout the body, including in the brain.

+Skin abscess

+An abscess may form anywhere that bacteria can get through the skin, including insect bites, lacerations, puncture wounds, scrapes, IV injection sites, and other small surface-level injuries.
+The overwhelming majority of skin abscesses are caused by Staphylococcus aureus (methicillin-susceptible or methicillin-resistant) with some studies showing over 90% of documented and cultured skin abscesses being caused by this organism.

-Perianal abscess
+Anorectal abscess

-Surgery of the anal fistula to drain an abscess treats the fistula and reduces likelihood of its recurrence and the need for repeated surgery.
-There is no evidence that fecal incontinence is a consequence of this surgery for abscess drainage.

-Perianal abscesses can be seen in people with, for example, inflammatory bowel disease (such as Crohn's disease) or diabetes.
-Often the abscess will start as an internal wound caused by ulceration, hard stool, or penetrative objects with insufficient lubrication.
-This wound typically becomes infected as a result of the normal presence of feces in the rectal area, and then develops into an abscess.
-This often presents itself as a lump of tissue near the anus which grows larger and more painful with time.
-Like other abscesses, perianal abscesses may require prompt medical treatment, such as an incision and debridement or lancing.
+Anorectal abscesses can be caused by non-specific obstruction and ensuing infection of the glandular crypts inside of the anus or rectum.
+Other causes include cancer, trauma, or inflammatory bowel diseases.

 Incisional abscess

-An incisional abscess is one that develops as a complication secondary to a surgical incision.
+An incisional abscess develops as a complication secondary to a surgical incision.
 It presents as redness and warmth at the margins of the incision with purulent drainage from it.
 If the diagnosis is uncertain, the wound should be aspirated with a needle, with aspiration of pus confirming the diagnosis and availing for Gram stain and bacterial culture.

+Internal abscess

+Abscesses can form inside the body.
+The cause can be from trauma, surgery, an infection, or a pre-existing condition.